Theory of weights for log convergent cohomologies I: the case of a proper smooth scheme with an SNCD in characteristic p>0: Log convergent topoi and the systems of log universal enlargements

 of fine log (formal) schemes, we have a natural morphism

 of ringed topoi.
+(We can check that $g^*_{\rm conv}$ commutes with the projective limit of projective system of finitely many sheaves in $(Y/S)_{\rm conv}$ as in the crystalline case in \cite{bob}.)
 We remark that there is a point of difference in the nontrivial log case from the trivial log case in \cite[(2.2.1)]{of}: for an enlargement $(U',T',\iota',u')$ of $Y'/S'$, the quadruple $(U',T',\iota',g\circ u')$ is not necessarily an enlargement of $Y/S$ since $g\circ u'$ is not necessarily strict.

 The third statement in the following proposition tells us that the choice of $\pi$ is not important for the log convergent cohomology of the trivial coefficient as in the crystalline case (\cite[III Th\'{e}or\`{e}me 2.3.4 (Th\'{e}or\`{e}me d'invariance)]{bb}).